deNBI/OS_project_usage_exporter/README.md

   -d DUMMY_DATA, --dummy-data DUMMY_DATA
                         Use dummy values instead of connecting to an openstack instance.
 Usage values are calculated base on the configured existence, take a look at the example file for an explanation resources/dummy_machines.toml.
-Can also
+Can
-                        be provided via environment variable
+                        also be provided via environment variable
-                        USAGE_EXPORTER_DUMMY_FILE (default: None)
+                        $USAGE_EXPORTER_DUMMY_FILE (default: None)
   --domain [DOMAIN [DOMAIN ...]]
                         Only export usages of projects belonging to one of the given domains.
-Separate them via comma if passing via environment variable (USAGE_EXPORTER_PROJECT_DOMAINS).
+Separate them via comma if passing via environment variable $USAGE_EXPORTER_PROJECT_DOMAINS.
-                        If no domains are specified all readable projects are exported. (default: ['elixir']) -s START, --start START
+                        If no domains are specified all readable projects are exported. (default: ['elixir']) --domain-id DOMAIN_ID
+                        Only export usages of projects belonging to the domain identified by the given ID.
+Takes precedence over any specified domain and default values.
+Can also be set via $USAGE_EXPORTER_PROJECT_DOMAIN_ID (default: ) -s START, --start START
                         Beginning time of stats (YYYY-MM-DD).
-If set the value of USAGE_EXPORTER_START_DATE is used.
-Uses maya for parsing. (default: 2018-12-12 13:37:47.437867) -i UPDATE_INTERVAL, --update-interval UPDATE_INTERVAL
+If set the value of environment variable $USAGE_EXPORTER_START_DATE is
+                        used.
+Uses maya for parsing. (default: 2019-01-30 15:29:32.363451)
+  -i UPDATE_INTERVAL, --update-interval UPDATE_INTERVAL
                         Time to sleep between intervals, in case the calls cause to much load on your openstack instance.
-                        Defaults to the value of
+                        Defaults to the value of environment variable
                         $USAGE_EXPORTER_UPDATE_INTERVAL or 300 (in seconds)
                         (default: 300)
   -p PORT, --port PORT  Port to provide metrics on (default: 8080)